Skip to Content

 3 Basic First Steps Toward Online Data Privacy Law Compliance

-You’re better off addressing compliance early and on your own terms.
-Keep in mind that the goals of these rules are benign: They aim to give your cherished users control over data they share with you and to guide you on how to manage that data in a way that respects the wishes of your users.
-The particulars vary with each law, but they all promote transparency with your visitors.
+To avoid becoming victim, companies are better off addressing data privacy compliance now (and on their own terms) instead of responding to the threat of a lawsuit under a time crunch.
+Keep in mind that the goals of data privacy regulations are benign: to give your users control over the data they share with you and to guide you on how to manage that data in a way that respects their wishes.
+The particulars vary with each law, but all of them promote transparency.

-Start by picking three pieces of the lowest-hanging fruit.
+Start on the path to data privacy compliance by addressing three pieces of the lowest-hanging fruit:

 A cookie is a small text file created or placed by websites.
 It lives on the user's computer either temporarily (session cookie) or for a set period (persistent cookie).
 Cookies are means for websites to recognize users, track their preferences and provide analytics data back to website owners.

-This is not a matter of flipping a switch.
-Your internal teams must know where all user information is stored.
-These laws apply to marketing, sales, contractor and employee records, and more.
+Once you receive a legitimate DSAR, you will need to respond.
+This isn’t a matter of flipping a switch – your internal teams must know where all user information is stored.
+Data privacy laws apply to marketing, sales, contractors, employee records, and more.

-On this and every step on the path toward compliance, work with your legal or compliance team to be sure to meet the requirements of each law.
+Make sure to work with your legal or compliance team on all compliance steps to ensure you meet the requirements of each law.

 Data Mapping to the Rescue

-Many businesses employ people to keep track of physical inventories and will dedicate days or weeks every year to counting items to ensure they know where everything is and what they have.
+Many businesses employ staff to keep track of physical inventories and dedicate days or weeks every year to counting items to ensure they know where everything is and what they have.
 The process of data mapping is like inventory tracking but for data instead of physical products.

 To begin the process, select a data collection method (e.g. a web form) and follow the data submitted to all points of entry and storage in your organization.
 The end goal is to document where all personal information is collected, stored, secured, and accessed.